U.S. Route 23: History

 The southern terminus remained in Pikeville for only two years.
 In 1930, US 23 was extended to Atlanta.

-US 23 was extended into Florida along U.S. Route 1 in 1951.
-When the 20th Street Expressway was built around downtown Jacksonville, U.S. Route 1 was moved but US 23 remained.
-It has never changed its route in Florida, though at one time it was planned to extend south, maybe to Fort Myers via US 17, SR 19, SR 33, US 98, US 17, and SR 31.
+US 23 was extended into Florida along US 1 in 1951.
+When the 20th Street Expressway was built around downtown Jacksonville, US 1 was moved but US 23 remained.
+It has never changed its route in Florida, though, at one time, it was planned to extend south, maybe to Fort Myers via US 17, SR 19, SR 33, US 98, and SR 31.

-In the mid to late 20th century when the coal industry declined in the Appalachian Mountains, US 23 was often dubbed the Hillbilly Highway, and it was said the three "R's" of the region were "reading, writing and Route 23", as workers migrated to northern industrial cities such as Detroit, Cleveland, Columbus, or Chicago.
+In the mid- to late 20th century when the coal industry declined in the Appalachian Mountains, US 23 was often dubbed the Hillbilly Highway, and it was said the three "R's" of the region were "reading, writing and Route 23", as workers migrated to northern industrial cities such as Detroit, Cleveland, Columbus, or Chicago.
 The Dwight Yoakam song "Readin', Rightin', RT.23" and the Steve Earle song "Hillbilly Highway" in particular reflect this heritage.

-In 1985, US 23 was upgraded to interstate standards on the initiative of Eddie Williams, chief executive officer of economic development for Johnson City, Jonesborough and Washington County, Tenn.
-"The original idea for that project happened in 1985, when two young men [later named as Don Kiel and Alan Bridwell] walked into my office with a plan to upgrade Highway 23 to interstate standards," Williams said.
+In 1985, US 23 was upgraded to Interstate standards on the initiative of Eddie Williams, chief executive officer of economic development for Johnson City, Jonesborough, and Washington County, Tennessee.
+"The original idea for that project happened in 1985, when two young men [later named as Don Kiel and Alan Bridwell] walked into my office with a plan to upgrade Highway 23 to interstate standards", Williams said.
 "And all it cost us was to change the signs."
-Later that year, a section of US 23 near Johnson City was designated as I-181, the first section of US 23 to be designated as an interstate in either Tennessee or North Carolina.
+Later that year, a section of US 23 near Johnson City was designated as I-181, the first section of US 23 to be designated as an Interstate in either Tennessee or North Carolina.
 Williams claims that this project was a catalyst for the five-state I-26 extension project.